smattymatty/django-spellbook-docs-site/markdown_content/---introduction.md

 Spellbook's custom Markdown Renderer will automatically build the templates, views, urls, and much more with just one terminal command.
 It offers extended syntax for creating interactive elements with much more control over the HTML output, including custom elements, blocks, and more.

 All you need to get started is a folder of markdown files, a Django app, and a few settings.
+Spellbook now supports multiple source directories and destination apps, allowing you to organize different types of content (like documentation, blog posts, or help articles) into separate apps with their own URL namespaces.

 {~ alert type="info" ~}
 Spellbook's markdown module aims to be as simple as possible, while still providing a lot of flexibility and control.
 It's designed to be used alongside other Django features and third-party libraries like HTMX and Tailwind CSS.